2022 PDC Asian Championship

-This was the first edition of the tournament, which was created following the inability to revive the successful PDC Asian Tour, which hadn't been able to be run since 2019, owing to the COVID-19 pandemic.
+This was the first edition of the tournament, which was created following the inability to revive the successful PDC Asian Tour, which had not been able to be run since 2019, owing to the COVID-19 pandemic.

-Format

-The 48-player main event on 24–25 September was preceded by two days of Asian Series qualifiers in Fukuoka, with four qualifying events being split across 22–23 September.

-The 48 player main event began with a round-robin stage on 24 September, with the players split into 16 groups of three.

-Each group winner progressed to compete in the last 16 later on 24 September, with 25 September featuring the quarter-finals, semi-finals and final.

 Match Format

-In the Asian Series Qualifiers, players will receive one point per victory from the first full round drawn without byes to form the Order of Merit.

 Prize money

 The total prize fund will be US$100,000.
 The four semi-finalists of the tournament will earn a place in the 2023 PDC World Darts Championship and the winner will earn a place in the 2022 Grand Slam of Darts as well.